 Moreover, it offers support for multiple languages, and there are no file size restrictions around either.

-- Strong LAN and other local area network capabilities
+- Strong LAN & other local area network capabilities

-- Group sharing of files by up to four simultaneously connected devices
+- Group sharing with four simultaneously connected devices

 - The built-in media player lacks support for HD videos

 - It’s impossible to share files from a Zapya device to a non-Zapya device

 Pushbullet supports quick sharing of notifications, website links and files from a browser to your phone, desktop, and tablet.
 So, if you find it difficult to type text messages on a mobile phone, then use Pushbullet to type the words using a computer’s keyboard and send them via your phone to the actual recipient.

 Moreover, links can be shared across all your devices with this app, without having to send them via email.

 For example, you can share the URL link of this article with another device to read it later.
 Similarly, automatically downloaded files can be opened right from the notifications itself, the sharing functionality extends to your friends’ devices, which have the Pushbullet app installed.

 The mobile app also enables you to share messages and files with friends in a manner quite similar to a few other popular chatting apps.